BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_6_Creating_a_Segwit_Transaction.md

 ## Send a SegWit Transaction The Hard Way

-You can similarly fund a transaction with a Bech32 address with no difference to the techniques you've learned so far:
+You can similarly fund a transaction with a Bech32 address with no difference to the techniques you've learned so far.
+Here's an exactly of doing so with a complete raw transaction:
 ```
 $ changeaddress=$(bitcoin-cli getrawchangeaddress)
 $ echo $changeaddress